cadumas01/traffic-sim/README.md

 2. Model Traffic on a Street
 - Model Trafffic in Python and pass JSON objects to JS Frontend
+- Python is called by the JS Frontend when new information is needed

 # Ideas
 - Goal: Create a simulation to maximize traveler throughput and costs of different street layouts with different transportation modes